Porterstraum for piano

 Latest News

-Our Perfect Stranger videos are all up and published on YouTube and Facebook.
-There are four short films: one is a ‘taster’ with just extracts of the band playing, and the other three make up a mini-documentary including some of me talking about the project.
+There are Perfect Stranger videos up and published on YouTube and Facebook.
+The first lot are four short films: one is a ‘taster’ with just extracts of the band playing, and the other three make up a mini-documentary including some of me talking about the project.
+Since then we’ve added some from that EFG London Jazz Festival gig.
 Full details and links here.

-The band now consists of these excellent people: Adam Bishop and Mick Foster (saxes, clarinets, flutes), Shanti Jayasinha (trumpet and flugelhorn), Tom Green (trombone, substituted by Paul Taylor for the Colchester gig), Alcyona Mick (piano), Rob Millett (vibes and percussion), Eddy White (guitar), Paul Michael (bass, substituted by Dave Manington for both Karamel and Colchester gigs) and Tristan Mailliot (drums) with me conducting (mostly, with the odd bit of fretless bass) — and they’re fantastic!
-There’s still the challenge of finding times when suitable combinations of these good people are available to rehearse, but I’m less concerned about that as we’re actively seeking further gigs and will try and rehearse as close as possible to each one.
-Once we’re really comfortable with the music — a few gigs in, I anticipate — we should be ready to make an album titled Unfinished Business, because that’s exactly what it is.
+The band now consists of these excellent people: Adam Bishop and Mick Foster (saxes, clarinets, flutes), Shanti Jayasinha (trumpet and flugelhorn), Tom Green (trombone), Alcyona Mick (keyboards), Rob Millett (vibes and percussion), Eddy White (guitar), Paul Michael (bass guitar), Jonas Golland (drums) — along with various deps who have done sterling work for us at gigs — with me conducting (mostly, with the odd bit of fretless bass) — and they’re fantastic!
+There’s still the challenge of finding times when suitable combinations of these good people are available to rehearse, but I’m less concerned about that as we’re actively seeking further gigs and try to rehearse as close as possible to each one.
+We’re now pretty comfortable with the music, so plans are afoot to make an album titled Unfinished Business, because that’s exactly what it is.
 Watch this space!
+Or more appropriately, this space!

 PsychoYogi News